cowdao-grants/rfps/RFP-01.md

 ### Key Features

-- Ultra gas efficient signed settlement function
-- No co-mingling of funds between solvers
-- Easily observable on-chain addresses for MEV Blocker rebates
-- Easier access to the batch auction with reduced bonding requirements
+- The `SignedSettlement` wrapper gas overhead must be minimal.
+- Solver funds must be only stored in `SubPool`s and not mingled together.
+- It must be easy to map solver addresses from and to `SubPool` addresses.

 ### Deliverables